VerifyTests/DiffEngine/docs/mdsource/diff-tool.source.md

 By default a maximum of 5 tool instances will be launched.
 This prevents a change that breaks many tests from causing too much load on a machine.

-This value can be changed:
+This value can be changed using an environment variable or by explicitly specifying the value by code.
+When both are used, the environment variable value will be used.

 ### Using an environment variable